 Residency brief

-For the first time, in partnership with Villa Swagatam, Nila House will welcome an artist in residence within its premises of a unique heritage value.
-Through the Nila framework, the resident will be able to interact, work across disciplines and actively engage in community craft projects.
-This is an invaluable opportunity for applicants hoping to enrich their practice through craft process work or exposure to endangered knowledge systems and their custodians.
-In turn, the residency aims to provide opportunities for growth and exposure to community groups as well as to the craftspeople themselves.
+In partnership with Villa Swagatam, Nila House welcomes artists in residence within its premises of a unique heritage value.
+Through the Nila framework, the resident is exposed to the various crafts and communities that Nila actively works with.
+The artist can explore natural local mediums as forms of expression and actively engage in craft community projects.
+This is an invaluable opportunity for applicants hoping to enrich their practice through craft processes.
+They provide exposure to endangered knowledge systems and their custodians which is an exceptional opportunity for growth and exposure to community groups as well as to the craftspeople themselves.

-• Thematic focus Arts & Crafts (textile, indigo techniques)
+• Thematic focus Arts & Crafts (textile, indigo dyeing practices)

 • Location Nila House, Jaipur (Rajasthan)

-• Length of stay 1 to 3 months (depending on the artistic proposal)
+• Length of stay 3 months (open to extension)

 Our Space